 Definition: Eddy Current Non-Destructive Testing is a type of electromagnetic testing that uses measurements of the strength of electrical currents (also called eddy currents) in a magnetic field surrounding a material in order to make determinations about the material, which may include the locations of defects.

-How to conduct Eddy Current Testing
+How to Conduct Eddy Current Testing

 To conduct Eddy Current Testing, inspectors examine the flow of eddy currents in the magnetic field surrounding a conductive material to identify interruptions caused by defects or imperfections in the material.

-5. Magnetic Particle Testing (MT)
+5. Magnetic Particle Inspection (MPI)

 Definition: Magnetic Particle Non-Destructive Testing is the act of identifying imperfections in a material by examining disruptions in the flow of the magnetic field within the material.

-How to conduct Magnetic Particle Testing
+How to Conduct Magnetic Particle Inspection

-To use Magnetic Particle Testing, inspectors first induce a magnetic field in a material that is highly susceptible to magnetization.
+To use Magnetic Particle Inspection, inspectors first induce a magnetic field in a material that is highly susceptible to magnetization.
 After inducing the magnetic field, the surface of the material is then covered with iron particles, which reveal disruptions in the flow of the magnetic field.
 These disruptions create visual indicators for the locations of imperfections within the material.